Azen233/Toy-openai-namegenerator/README.md

 ![view](pic.png)

-This is an first name generator app using the OpenAI API, modified from example Openai app
+This is a first name generator app using the OpenAI API, modified from example Openai app
 ## Setup